Jane Dyson

 Helen Jane Dyson is a British-born biophysicist and a professor of integrative structural and computational biology at the Scripps Research Institute in La Jolla, California.
-She also serves as editor-in-chief of the Biophysical Journal.
+She was the 15th editor-in-chief of the Biophysical Journal.
 She was elected a Member of the National Academy of Sciences in 2022.

 Early life and education

 Jane Dyson was born in England, and was raised near Sydney.
 Dyson received her Bachelor of Science degree in biochemistry from the University of Sydney in 1973.
 She received her PhD in inorganic chemistry from the same institution in 1977.

 Career and research

 After her PhD, Dyson did a postdoctoral fellowship at Massachusetts Institute of Technology with Paul Schimmel in 1977.
 From 1979 to 1984, Dyson was a UNESCO Lecturer in the School of Chemistry at the University of New South Wales.
 In 1984, she joined the lab of Richard Lerner at the Scripps Research Institute.
 In 1992, Dyson was appointed an associate professor at the department of molecular biology at the Scripps Research Institute.
 In 2001, she was promoted to professor.

 Dyson applies biophysical techniques including Nuclear Magnetic Resonance Spectroscopy (NMR), mass spectrometry, circular dichroism, and fluorescence spectroscopy to study the relationships between the amino acid sequences of proteins and their structure and function.
 Dyson is well known for her work on intrinsically disordered proteins.